 Does FHA Allow for Mixed-Use Properties?
-Requirements & Guidelines

-Yes, FHA does allow financing for mixed-use properties—but there are specific requirements you must meet.
+Yes, FHA does allow financing for mixed-use properties - but there are specific requirements you must meet.
 The key restriction is that at least 51% of the property's total square footage must be designated for residential use, and you must occupy one of the residential units as your primary residence.
 This makes FHA loans an attractive option for entrepreneurs and investors who want to live above their business while benefiting from low down payment requirements.

 Mixed-use properties combine residential living spaces with commercial areas, such as storefronts, offices, or retail spaces.
 These versatile buildings have become increasingly popular in urban and suburban areas where live-work arrangements offer convenience and potential rental income.
 At Clear House Lending, we help buyers navigate the unique requirements of mixed-use property financing, whether through FHA programs or alternative loan products.